peterhyun/AnimationFramework/Readme.md

 ...
 ```

+3. Build the project on your platform accordingly.

-3. Run the program with with the fbx file name you want to load as the command line input.
+4. Run the produced executable file with with the fbx file name you want to load as the command line input.
 ```./Glitter $(fbx file name)```

 Demo)